DataDog/hiring-engineers/answers.md

   - I restart the agent but still am not seeing traces.

 #### Attempt 6: Play with the Mac OS X agent
-- Okay let me start totally from scratch because something is wrong with the tracing, I think.
-And with the Mac agent, it looks like there are directions on how to confirm if the tracing works.
+- Okay I'll start totally from scratch with the agent.
+With a Mac agent, it looks like there are directions on how to confirm if the tracing works here: https://github.com/DataDog/datadog-trace-agent.
 So lets try it.
 - I uninstall the agent with:  sudo apt-get --purge remove datadog-agent -y
 - Download the Mac OS X agent with: DD_API_KEY=cc93d681a5105d4f54f3e9907f7167a6 bash -c "$(curl -L https://raw.githubusercontent.com/DataDog/datadog-agent/master/cmd/agent/install_mac_os.sh)"
 - I exit my VM and just run the Mac OS X agent on my computer